ItsKalfox/ItsKalfox/README.md

   <img src="https://storage.googleapis.com/kalfoximg/logos/channel_logo.png" alt="Channel Logo" width="75"/>
 </p>

-Hey there!
-I'm **Kalfox**, a passionate software engineer who blends clean code with a little fox-flavored flair.
-Whether I’m building sleek UIs, crafting powerful backend systems, or designing playful user experiences.
-I'm all about turning ideas into polished, purpose-driven products.
+I'm Kalfox, a dedicated software engineer who blends clean code with a little fox-flavored flair.
+My work spans across frontend design, backend development, and user-centric application architecture.
+I take pride in crafting solutions that are both efficient and thoughtfully designed.

+I'm also the founder of TailCoded, an independent software studio focused on developing innovative and refined digital products.
+TailCoded is my personal playground for delivering quality-driven software with a unique creative touch.

 ---